-- A dataflow model DM that contains a set of variables for capturing the system's state and metrics throughout its execution lifetime; - A set of variables V' for evaluating the system's state of interest where $V' \in V$ in the dataflow model DM; and - A preposition P that captures the context and expected value of the context over the of variables v such that Cv → Ev means Cv defines the context for the expected value of P and Ev defines the actual value (or effect) for the given context.
+• A set of variables V' for evaluating the system's state of interest where $V' \in V$ in the dataflow model DM; and • A proposition P that captures the context and expected value of the context over the of variables v such that $C_v \to E_v$ means $C_v$ defines the context for the expected value of P and $E_v$ defines the actual value (or effect) for the given context.
+It is necessary for the execution state to define a proposition because the same effect can occur in many different contexts.
+The proposition therefore prevents incorrect data from being extracted from the totality of the data available in a system execution trace.

 Implementing QoS test execution states in TE Score.
 To realize test execution states in TE Score, we leverage UNITE's capabilities for specifying dataflow models.
 In particular, using the set of variables defined in UNITE's dataflow model, QED testers select variables to define execution states that can validate the execution correctness of their QoS test.
-This execution state is specified as a preposition P where the context $C_v$ is an expression for defining the scope of the evaluation and the expected value $E_v$ is the expected state for the specified context.
+This execution state is specified as a proposition P where the context $C_v$ is an expression that defines the scope of the evaluation and $E_v$ is the expected value for the specified context.

-'''
+$C_v$ : LF1.instName = ''ConfigOp''

-C_v\colon \mbox{LF1.instName} = \mbox{''ConfigOp''} \\ E_v\colon \mbox{(LF2.sendTime} - \mbox{LF1.recvTime}) < 30
+$E_v$ : (LF2.sendTime - LF1.recvTime) < 30

-'''

-Listing 1.
+Listing 2.
 Example State Specification for TE Score

-Listing 1 shows an example that validates whether response time for the ConfigOp component is always less than 30 msec.
-In this example QED testers select LF1.instName, LF1.recvTime, and LF2.sendTime from the dataflow model and then define a preposition where the context checks the value captured in the variable

-LF1.instName.
-If the specified context is valid, i.e., $C_v$ is true, then the expected value of the context is evaluated, i.e., $E_v$ is tested.
-The execution state is ignored if the context is invalid.
+Listing 2 shows an example that validates if response time for the ConfigOp component is always less than 30 msec.
+In this example QED testers select LF1.instName, LF1.recvTime, and LF2.sendTime from the dataflow model.
+They then define a proposition where the context checks the value captured in the variable named LF1.instName.
+If the specified context is valid, i.e., $C_v$ is true, the expected value of the context is evaluated, i.e., $E_v$ is tested.
+Likewise, the execution state is ignored if the context is invalid.

-B. Specifying Execution Correctness Tests
+3.3.
+Specifying Execution Correctness Tests

-Section III-A discussed how TE Score defines a single execution state for validating execution correctness.
+Section 3.2 discussed how TE Score defines a single execution state for validating execution correctness.
 In practice, however, there can be many execution states that must be evaluated to determine execution correctness for a QoS test.
-For example, a DRE system tester may need to validate that response-time of a single component is less than 30 msec, the arrival rate of events into the system is 10 Hz, and the end-to-end response time for a critical path of execution is less than 100 msec because under those conditions do their experiments produce meaningful workload for validating QoS properties.
-Likewise, it may be necessary to ensure the test execution does not reach an invalid state because it may be easier to express QoS test execution states in terms of its invalid states, as opposed to its valid states.
+For example, a DRE system tester may need to validate that response time of a single component is less than 30 msec, the arrival rate of events into the system is 10 Hz, and the end-to-end response time for a critical path of execution is less than 100 msec because under those conditions do their experiments produce meaningful workloads.
+Likewise, it may be necessary to check that test execution does not reach an invalid state, but it may be easier to express this requirement in terms of invalid states, as opposed to valid states.